aesmail/kaffy/README.md

 Setting a field's type to `:richtext` will render a rich text editor like the following:

 ![Rich text editor](demos/richtext.png)

+### Embedded Schemas and JSON Fields

+Kaffy has support for ecto's [embedded schemas](https://hexdocs.pm/ecto/Ecto.Schema.html#embedded_schema/1) and json fields.
+When you define a field as a `:map`, Kaffy will automatically display a textarea with a placeholder to hint that JSON content is expected.
+When you have an embedded schema, Kaffy will try to render each field inline with the form of the parent schema.

 ### Search